 Given such assurances, it seems odd that the extension of Sunday trading laws are now being mooted once again, this time on a permanent basis, by George Osbourne.
 I wouldn’t quite want to say the quoted letter represents a lie but it does rather suggest assurances from the office of Prime Minister aren’t worth the paper they are written on.
 Certainly it is an assurance that is hard to square with Osbourne’s new proposal and his comment that “Even two decades on from the introduction of the Sunday Trading Act, it is clear that that there is still a growing appetite for shopping on a Sunday”.

 So what if shops open up a bit longer on a Sunday?
 Let’s be clear why this represents an issue.
 The issue is not primarily one of faith.
 Traditional sabbatarians are perfectly able to keep the Sabbath themselves (i.e. not using shops and services on a Sunday that cause others to work) without restricting the freedom of others to do so if they wish.
-Moreover, as outlined here, there is no particular reason to tie the Sabbath command to Sunday and thus it is possible to have a day of rest another time in the week.
-So, if not an issue primarily revolving around sabbatarianism, why does this represent a problem?
+Others would argue there is no particular reason to tie the Sabbath command to Sunday and thus it is possible to have a day of rest another time in the week.
+Others still insist that the Sabbath is no more and is not a relevant concern.
+So, if not an issue primarily revolving around religious belief, why does this represent a problem?
 There are three basic reasons.

 First, it is detrimental to the families of shop workers.
 Though it is possible for shop workers to have another ‘day of rest’ in lieu of Sunday, it is often not possible for them to have any time with their families on any other day.
 Saturday and Sunday used to afford families time together.
 Traditionally, Saturday was nuclear-family time whilst Sunday was church-family time.
 Weekend opening has been in force for decades and Sunday trading possible since 1994.
 Children are on ever-increasing schedules of extra-curricular clubs, additional tutoring and nightly homework with parents faring little better.
 Sunday used to be a time for families to relax before beginning the hectic weekly routine.
 Sunday trading already eats into such family time and extending it further can only make matters worse.

 Second, it is detrimental to Christian workers.
-Though there is no scripture command for us to meet together on Sunday (see here), this has traditionally been the day Christian churches meet.
-Moreover, despite being free to meet on any other day of the week, it is clearly the case that the majority of people enjoy weekends off and thus Sunday becomes a good day for most to meet.
+Without getting into all the whys and wherefores, it is well known that Christian churches tend to meet on Sundays.
 Sunday trading laws make it particularly difficult for Christian shop workers, and even some of those in higher managerial positions in the retail sector, to meet with other believers.
 Though we are free to meet on any given day, Christians are still commanded to not “neglect our meeting together” (Heb 10:25).
 As most churches meet on Sunday, the trading laws make this nigh on impossible for Christian workers.